 - Integrity – there is normally no need to complete this section

 - There is wider clarification of the relevant jurisdictions in Part One of the Guidance – make sure you ring the QCA if you have Qs about jurisdictions such as NI, IoM, international arbitrations etc

-- Interviews will be held in London and Manchester mid September to mid October – this is earlier than normal – this is likely to be so that the results can be announced in December 2017 rather than making candidates wait until January 2018
+- Interviews will be held in London and Manchester mid-September to early October – results will be announced in December 2019

 - Fees are the same as last year – £1,800+VAT to apply (those who earn <£60K are entitled to a concessionary applic rate of £900+VAT) – then there is the £3,000+VAT appointment fee if you are successful

-- Sir Alex Allan now chairs the panel and Dr Maggie Semple OBE has joined the panel
+- Sir Alex Allan chairs the panel and Sir Christopher Clarke, Dr Douglas Board and Celia Hughes have joined the panel

 We would also recommend that you read the reports from the last competition including the detailed review of the competencies via this link.

 Get in touch asap if you want to get a first draft date in the diary, as slots fill up very quickly.

 The silk competition for 2019 has now launched – the deadline is 28 March 2019.

 We will read through the Guidance today and summarise the main changes soon.

 If you have a tight diary for this process just before the Easter break, you might want to make sure you have first draft or big picture meetings in the diary with Kate, Gwyn, Ann, Simon or Julie.

 Kate, Gwyn, Ann, Simon & Julie

 Hoping Silk 2019 launch will be on Thursday 14th or Friday 15th this week ………